 Thyroperoxidase oxidizes iodide in the presence of H_2O_2 .
 In crude thyroid homogenates, enzyme activity is associated to cell membranes.
 It can be solubilized using detergents such as deoxycholate or digitonin.
-The enzyme activity is dependent on the association with a heme, the ferriprotoporphyrin IX or a closely related porphyrin (86;87).
-Chemical removal of the prosthetic group inactivates the enzyme, and recombination with the heme protein restores activity (88).
-The apoprotein from human thyroid is not always fully saturated with its prosthetic group (89).
-Some congenitally goitrous children have poor peroxidase function because the apoprotein has weak binding for the heme group (89).
+The enzyme activity is dependent on the association with a heme, the ferriprotoporphyrin IX or a closely related porphyrin (87;88).
+Chemical removal of the prosthetic group inactivates the enzyme, and recombination with the heme protein restores activity (89).
+The apoprotein from human thyroid is not always fully saturated with its prosthetic group (90).
+Some congenitally goitrous children have poor peroxidase function because the apoprotein has weak binding for the heme group (90).

-Antibodies directed against the thyroid "microsomal antigen," which are present in the serum of patients with autoimmune thyroid disease (AITD), led to identification of TPO.
-These antibodies were found to react with proteins of 101-107 kDa and to immunoprecipitate thyroid peroxidase (TPO), thus identifying microsomal antigen as TPO (90-94).
-A monoclonal antibody to purified microsomal antigen or antibodies directed againt thyroperoxidase were then used to clone human TPO (95-97).
-Different laboratories then cloned TPO from various species: pig (98), rat (99), and mouse (100).
-Kimura et al. (95) cloned two different cDNAs of humanTPO.TPO1 coded for a protein of 933 residues and TPO2 was identical to TPO1 except that it lacked exon 10 and was composed of 876 residues.
+Antibodies directed against the thyroid "microsomal antigen," which are present in the serum of patients with autoimmune thyroid disease (AITD). led to identification of TPO.
+These antibodies were found to react with proteins of 101-107 kDa and to immunoprecipitate thyroid peroxidase (TPO), thus identifying microsomal antigen as TPO (91-95).
+A monoclonal antibody to purified microsomal antigen or antibodies directed againt thyroperoxidase were then used to clone human TPO (96-98).
+Different laboratories then cloned TPO from various species: pig (99), rat (100), and mouse (101).
+Kimura et al. (96) cloned two different cDNAs of humanTPO.TPO1 coded for a protein of 933 residues and TPO2 was identical to TPO1 except that it lacked exon 10 and was composed of 876 residues.
 Both forms occur in normal and abnormal human thyroid tissue.
-The C-terminal portion of the proteins exhibits a hydrophobic segment (residues 847-871), likely corresponding to a transmembrane domain; thus, TPO has a short intracellular domain and most of the polypeptide chain is extracellular (Fig. 2-5A.).
-TPO1 is active, but TPO2 appears enzymatically inactive because it does not bind heme, degrades rapidly, and fails to reach the cell surface in transfected cell lines (101).
-Different degradative pathways exist for the two forms (102).
-Several other TPO variants resulting from exon skipping have been identified; they appear either active or inactive (103).
-Pig TPO contains 926 amino acids (98); mannose-rich oligosaccharide units occupy four of its five glycosylation sites (104).
+The C-terminal portion of the proteins exhibits a hydrophobic segment (residues 847-871), likely corresponding to a transmembrane domain; thus, TPO has a short intracellular domain and most of the polypeptide chain is extracellular (Fig. 2-5A).
+TPO1 is active, but TPO2 appears enzymatically inactive because it does not bind heme, degrades rapidly, and fails to reach the cell surface in transfected cell lines (102).
+Different degradative pathways exist for the two forms (103).
+Several other TPO variants resulting from exon skipping have been identified; they appear either active or inactive (104).
+Pig TPO contains 926 amino acids (99); mannoserich oligosaccharide units occupy four of its five glycosylation sites (105).

 Human TPO, which has 46% nucleotide and 44% amino acid sequence homology with human myeloperoxidase, clearly belongs to the same protein family.
-The TPO gene resides on chromosome 2p13, spans over 150 kbp, and has 17 exons (105).
-Several types of mutations in the TPO gene cause diminished iodide organification (see Chapter 16).
-As NIS, Tg, and the TSH receptor (TSHr), TPO expression is controlled by the TSH cAMP pathway (106) through thyroid-specific transcription factors.
-These include TTF-1, TTF-2, and Pax-8 (107;108).
-Tg and TPO genes have the same binding sites for TTF-1, TTF-2, and Pax-8 in their promoters, and the genes for both have TTF-1 sites in enhancer regions.
+The TPO gene resides on chromosome 2p13, spans over 150 kbp, and has 17 exons (106).
+As NIS, Tg, and the TSH receptor (TSHr), TPO expression is controlled by the TSH cAMP pathway (107) through thyroid-specific transcription factors.
+These include TTF-1/NKx2.1, TTF-2/FOXE1, and Pax-8 (108;109).
+Tg and TPO genes have the same binding sites for TTF-1/NKx2.1, TTF-2/FOXE1, and Pax-8 in their promoters, and the genes for both have TTF-1/NKx2.1 sites in enhancer regions.